-He uses it a lot.
-He has not yet made any new discoveries but he lives in hope: most comets are first detected by amateur astronomers and named after them (these days professional astronomers are looking for things far further away from the Earth and the Sun than comets) so perhaps one day there will be Sam’s Comet!
-But owning his own telescope does not stop him from looking at and telling all his friends about what you can see in the Night Sky without one - after all the telescope was not invented until 1608 so for at least six thousand years before that astronomers had had to manage without, and did so very well indeed.
+But owning his own telescope does not stop him from looking at and telling all his friends about what you can see in the Night Sky without one - after all the telescope was not invented until after 1600 CE so for at least six thousand years before that astronomers had had to manage without, and did so very well indeed.
 Even the great Nicolaus Copernicus (1473 - 1543) did not have a telescope!

-Often on a fine evening Sam and his friends sit outside and watch the sun set and the stars come out.
+Often on a fine evening Sam and his friends sit outside and watch the sun set and the stars come out as the sky gets darker - why the sky gets darker after Sunset is explained on another Page.
 They sometimes play a game, particularly if there is someone in the group who has not played it before.

 Sam and his friends like watching the way the planets move across the sky against the background of the fixed stars, but with only five planets to look at but more than four thousand stars this is not easy!
 One day when it is too wet to do any real star-watching Sam uses his iPad to explain how it is done.

 He shows them a (made-up) map of a part of the sky showing twenty stars and one planet.

 He then shows them the same part of the sky as it appears a few weeks later.